 ppa:vkbo/novelwriter-pre repository instead.

-Since this is a pure Python package, the Launchpad PPA can in principle also be used on Debian.
+Since this is a pure Python package, the Launchpad PPA can in principle also be used on Debian or Mint.
 However, the above command will fail to add the signing key.

 Instead, run the following commands to add the repository and key: